TeamMsgExtractor/msg-extractor/README.rst

 or Compound Document File Format).
 This is the underlying format of Outlook's .msg files.
 This library currently supports Python 3.6 and above.

-The script was built using Peter Fiskerstrand's documentation of the .msg format.
+The script was originally built using Peter Fiskerstrand's documentation of the .msg format.
 Redemption's discussion of the different property types used within Extended MAPI was also useful.
-For future reference, I note that Microsoft have opened up their documentation of the file format.
+For future reference, I note that Microsoft have opened up their documentation of the file format, which is what is currently being used for development.

 #########REWRITE COMMAND LINE USAGE#############